 So what can you eat on a soy-free diet?

-When you realize that many of the foods you have been eating are teeming with soy, it can take some time to figure out exactly what you can eat instead!
+When you realize that many of the foods you have been eating are made with soy, it can take some time to figure out exactly what you can eat instead!

 Here are some ideas:

 Mayonnaise: Almost all mayos are made from soy oil.
 You can find soy-free mayo in some grocery stores in the natural foods section and at most health food stores.
-Most are made from canola or safflower oils.
-However, these oils are also usually genetically modified.
-So if you want to eat a healthy mayo that is free of soy and canola, make your own.
-Here is a recipe.
+However, most are made from canola or safflower oils and unfortunately these oils are also usually genetically modified.

 Soy flour: Soy flour is added to many breads that you buy in the store.
 It is also sometimes used in gluten-free baking.
 However, I highly recommend using other gluten-free blends for baking and avoiding bread with soy flour in it.
 Again, this is for the same reason that people should avoid non-fermented soy products.